Are You Eating Healthy But Not Feeling Full? READ THIS!

 3) Over time, you’ll find that you’re not as hungry after meals.
 As your digestion improves and you begin to extract more nutrition from your meals, you’ll notice that the after-meal hunger is less present.
 In fact, you’ll find that you feel “full yet light” — which is a unique and amazing feeling.
 No “food coma” symptoms here!

-But these all take time, so be patient with yourself, tune into your body and you’ll discover the right portions and meal size that’s right for you — with the understanding that it will evolve over time.
+But these all take time, so be patient with yourself, tune into your body and you’ll discover the right portions and meal size that’s right for you.

 I also want to add that if you DO still get hungry between meals- eat more!
 Easily digested smoothies, veggie soups, veggie sticks and salsa or some guac, etc. are always there for you.